 - Pitching: This vertical movement happens when there is a low indentation in the road or a pothole.

 - Yaw: This is a side-to-side movement, it happens because of strong gusts of wind.

 If a stabilizer is used, then the types of unnecessary movements can be prevented.
-All caravans are equipped with good safety measures but a stabilizer grounds the safety more and if you equip your caravan with one, gusts of wind, risk of instability in rough terrains and high speeds and lower critical speed can be avoided.
+All caravans are equipped with good safety measures but a stabilizer grounds the safety more and if you equip your caravan with one, gusts of wind, the risk of instability in rough terrains, and high speeds and lower critical speed can be avoided.

 They are affordable, easy to use and service helps in preventing yawing and pitching and can be transferred from one vehicle to the other, without much effort.
 However, a greased tow ball is required for its function and an A-frame fairing will require more modification and has to be fitted before each trip.

 The pros of these stabilizers are that they don’t have to be stored away, increase critical speed and use a clean, dry towing ball.
 On the other hand, they are slightly expensive compared to blade-type stabilizers and use a special and unique hitch lock.

 Active stability braking system:

 This was introduced mainstream in the 2007s and is still a new concept.
 These systems are very helpful in controlling unnecessary movements in strong weather conditions.
 This system uses sensors and the status of the system is also displayed when it gets ready to be used.

 Why do caravans snake?